NamesTim/NamesTim/README.md

-# Hello visitor, on this github page you will find repositories ranging from general application progrmmind to low level electronics projects.
-I do web applications programming to keep the lights on.
+# Hello visitor,
+Here you will find projects I am working on and have worked on in the past.